 Amanda Spence, ARNP

-Community PedsCare provides specialized palliative support services for children through a partnership between the Agency for Health Care Administration, the Florida Department of Health and Florida Hospices and Palliative Care.
+Community PedsCare provides specialized palliative support services for children through a variety of programs, including Partners in Care: Together for Kids (PIC:TFK).
+This is a partnership between the Agency for Health Care Administration, the Florida Department of Health and the Florida Hospice and Palliative Care Association.

 Our perinatal program is for parents whose unborn child is diagnosed with a life-limiting condition.
 It assists families with a birthing plan, partners with the obstetrics and delivery team and assists in coordinating transfer home from the hospital.
 It also offers physical, emotional and spiritual support to allow parents and siblings to spend quality time together.